silverstripe/silverstripe-userhelp-content/docs/en/02_Creating_pages_and_content/01_Creating_And_Editing_Content/09_File_Permissions.md

 ![Overview of icons usage on thumbnails and headers in the Files area](../../_images/overview-icons.png)

-[note]
+> [!NOTE]
-Folder with restricted access containing files with custom permissions and their associated file icons.
+> Folder with restricted access containing files with custom permissions and their associated file icons.
-FS - Form submission
+> FS - Form submission
-[/note]